allanhue/allanhue/README.md

 - 🔍 **Research projects** at the intersection of software and data science

 ##  Get in Touch
-Let's build something great together!
+Let's build something great together

-## ⚡ Fun Facts
-- 🏋️‍♂Combine coding, articles reading ,--> bike experinces
-- 📚 Obsessed with tech documentation and system design patterns

 -          @2025 copyright 🥇